 There are 3 steps in this process, explained in full detail below:

 To use transactional emails you must be on a monthly billing plan with Campaign Monitor.
 You will also need to set up email authentication for your Campaign Monitor account.
-Triggering smart transactional emails requires knowledge of Salesforce process builder.
+Triggering smart transactional emails requires knowledge of Salesforce process builder or flows.

 Smart email templates are where you design how your email looks, add content and set up variables to be populated with Salesforce data.
 The templates are set up in Campaign Monitor to learn more Click here.
 Should you have a question on how to create a smart email template please contact Campaign Monitor directly.